kevindelord/swift-style-guide/README.markdown

 This style guide is different from others, nonetheless the goals are the same: define a style, syntax and structure while coding in Swift.
 Of course, efficacity, readability, and simplicity are the most important points.

+To help you out with the rules described here, a [configuration file](https://github.com/kevindelord/swift-style-guide/blob/master/.swiftlint.yml) for [Swiftlint](https://github.com/realm/SwiftLint) has been published on this repository.

 ## Table of Contents

 * [Spacing](#spacing)